c-hudson/muddler/README.md

 # Features
 ```
    o Console support - Mudding via your favorite terminal
-   o World editor for editing existing worlds or creating new ones.
+   o World editor for editing existing worlds in a friendly
+        half screen editor instead of issueing instead of
+        issuing a long command on the console.
-   o websocket support - Think mudding via your browser
+   o Websocket support - Think mudding via your browser
         dark / light theme / mobile interface supported
    o Tinyfugue like command support.
    o SSL support when connect to worlds or via the browser